rdviii/ai-policy/ai-policy-2025.md

 (Here, I can't really say _rules_; whether you apply these is really up to you.)

 1. _Think_.
-1. Disclose _all_ use of AI, in detail.
+Be mindful of how you use AI.
 1. Do not share your personal or private information with an AI.
 1. Read _a lot_ -- news, contemporary nonfiction books, SF.
 1. Look for classical solutions when the problem is important.

-### Rules for Humans

-### Recommendations for Instructors
+### Recommendations for Instructors & Mentors

-One of my most valued colleagues says, paraphrasing, "Just like the Internet thirty years ago, AI is the next generation of tool, we really should give students the experience of using it and working with it; that will make them more valuable on the job market."
+One of my most valued colleagues says, paraphrasing, "Just like the Internet thirty years ago, AI is the next generation of tool.
+We really should give students the experience of using it and working with it; that will make them more valuable on the job market."

 https://zenodo.org/records/17065099

 ### Rules for Learners

+1. Disclose _all_ use of AI, in detail.
 2. Do not submit anything created by an AI.
 Your submissions are to be _your work_.

 ### Rules for Researchers

+1. Disclose _all_ use of AI, in detail.
 2. Do not submit anything created by an AI.
 Your submissions are to be _your work_.